ucsd-edx/edX-Micro-Master-in-Data-Science/big-data-analytics-using-spark/Readme.md

 * Subdirectories:
    * lib: contains python code for performing complex things.
    * Lib_redacted: contains redacted code that the students are asked to complete.
-   * SLides: the html files and the pdf/png files generated for the class.
+   * slides: the html files and the pdf/png files generated for the class.
    * tests: includes .py and pickle files for the tests that are part of the HW.
    * grader: Contains the full tests for the grader contains just python files.